Marine, Automobiles, Motorcycles, Recreational Vehicles,

 Coleman (Powermate Pressure Washer).

-"Quoted data" from Ethanol RFA, Renewable Fuel Association reports published by Herman & Associates and EPA between 2003-2006).
-Request Full Report (PDF File)
+* Data from Ethanol RFA, Renewable Fuel Association reports published by Herman & Associates and EPA between 2003-2006).
+Include engine type to Request Full Report (PDF File)